millerk22/emc2-labs/EMC2-Labs-Winter/lab_OOP.rst

 ``write`` is a method that takes in a message and prints the message to the screen along with what color it would have been written in.

 ..
 Note::
-    Whenever you create a method in a class, it needs to have ``self`` as the first argument, otherwise your method won't have access to class/instance attributes, or other methods.
+    Whenever you create a method in a class, it needs to have ``self`` as the first argument.
+Otherwise your method won't have access to class/instance attributes, or other methods.

 >>> pencil.write("Hello World!")
 'Hello World!' written in black